IrrationalShadow/water/docs/content/blog/folders.md

 and keep your HTML easy to follow, your CSS clear and mobile-focused without responsive clutter.
 Any other utility is unnecessary for these standards.
 They provide no value.

-Patterns

-A pattern can be defined by 2 factors.
-If neither are applicable to your UI piece, it is component or utility, not a pattern.

-1) The pattern is a combination of 2 or more components used under a containing element to organize their layout into a specific, complex component.
-   Example: A login form.

-2) The pattern is a container element with 1 component within, which may be present multiple times, or require specific layout defined styling.
-   Example: A button group or button toolbar.

-All patterns must have a data-ui-pattern attributed to the containing element.
-This makes it very clear to your developers where these patterns are, and what they contain.

-Patterns can also have an optional container class, which can apply custom styling to itself, and any other layout related elements needed to create the complex UI piece.

-Patterns will generally involve the grid component, or other elements to control layout of the pattern.
-You can then style this specific layout with cosmetic styling, such as margins, colors, borders, etc. The styling of patterns should be limited to the newly created elements.
-They should not override any component styling, ever.

-If you find yourself overriding component styling under your patterns container class, for example using .pattern .button {} to change existing styling of the button within your pattern, stop immediately and rethink your styles.
-They likely belong in the components theme file, so your entire site or app can make use of them.

-Finally, patterns can be used inside patterns.
-It's the pattern level where you can nest patterns within patterns.
-For example, a button group pattern can live inside of a button toolbar pattern.
-There are no limits to this, and you should often see this as a positive situation.
-If you're able to nest patterns happily, give yourself a pat on the back or have a well-deserved drink, you're doing it right.